The requirement of detailed lesson plans is the single most divisive issue between administrators and teachers.

 2. Our plates are full.

 The recent pandemic left us fatigued and overstuffed with knowledge of more planning resources than we’ve ever needed to deal with.
 We had to explore various ways to teach.
-Our time is spent finding lessons on Seasaw, Google Slides, and the million other programs that we never heard about until the pandemic hit.
+Our time was spent finding lessons on Seasaw, Google Slides, and the million other programs that we never heard about until the pandemic hit.
 Frankly, we know what we’re doing.
 And we are tired.

 Please don’t assign us anything to be turned in and checked that is not necessary.
 Our plates will crash to the floor and break into a million tiny pieces.